BioRender-Team/airflow-mwaa-dev/README.md

 This fork allows users to define their Airflow project path outside of this repo.

+*Note that this is a public repository, so no sensitive information should be shared here.*

 ## Airflow Project Config

-Change the `AIRFLOW_PROJECT_PATH` value in `docker/.env` to be the path of your Airflow project (where you have cloned the BioRender Airflow repo).
+Change the `AIRFLOW_PROJECT_PATH` value in `docker/.env` to be the path of your Airflow project.
+Example `/Users/user.name/git/airflow`.

 It is also necessary to add this folder to your Docker file sharing directories list.
 For newer Macs, this must be done by editing the `filesharingDirecories` attribute in your docker settings file (`~/Library/Group Containers/group.com.docker/settings.json`).
 On some machines, this may be done through the UI - `Settings > Resources > File sharing > Virtual File Shares`.